 Wetherby racecourse history

-Racing at Wetherby wasn’t where it is today.
+Racing at this racecourse wasn’t where it is today.
 In the beginning, horse races were held in Linton, a small village on the southeast outskirts.
 The meetings were regular and would have continued if Linton ground owners didn’t demand insane rent for their land.

 The local sportsmen formed a committee to solve the rent problem and get a permanent solution for the horse races.
 Unfortunately, they couldn’t raise enough funds to purchase the Linton land.
 They went out in search of a new home, and eventually, they landed on their current home.
 The first horse race on the new venue was held in March 1891, slightly under a year after the last one held at Linton.